VerPlaPoS

 Short description

-Within the scope of a business case, innovative strategies are developed for analysing the entire textile supply chain regarding avoidable plastic use, together with practice partners from the textile industry.
-First the object of investigation is defined and delineated to provide a specification sheet for the analysis of the actual state, for the formulation of the target state under consideration of cost positions, for monetary advantages, and non-monetary aspects, and for functional, and nonfunctional requirements.
+Within the scope of a business case, innovative strategies were developed for analysing the entire textile supply chain regarding avoidable plastic use, together with practice partners from the textile industry.
+First the object of investigation was defined and delineated to provide a specification sheet for the analysis of the actual state, for the formulation of the target state under consideration of cost positions, for monetary advantages, and non-monetary aspects, and for functional, and nonfunctional requirements.

 WP 7 Innovative recycling strategies for the textile sector